AhmedElgarnousy/Essential_ES_Diploma/Notes/07_External_Interrupts.md

   ![latency](imgs/latency.JPG)

 - response time is the time of context switching execution
-  - is fixed fixed for each MCU Peripherial
+  - is fixed for each MCU Peripherial

 ---